-They exist in this less stable tautomeric forms only for very short periods of time.
-However, if a base existed in its rare form at the moment that it was being replicated or being incorporated into a nascent DNA chain, a mutation might result in adenine-cytosine and guanine-thymine base pairs.
+They exist in these less stable tautomeric forms only for very short periods.
+However, suppose a base existed in its rare form when it was being replicated or incorporated into a nascent DNA chain.
+A mutation might result in adenine-cytosine and guanine-thymine base pairs in that case.

-The net effect of such an event and the subsequent replication required to segregate the ‘mismatched’ is an AT or GC or AT base pair substitution.
+The net effect of such an event and the subsequent replication required to segregate the ‘mismatched’ is an AT, GC, or AT base pair substitution.

 Mutations resulting from tautomeric shifts in the bases of DNA involve the replacement of purine and the replacement of pyrimidine in the complementary strand with the other pyrimidine.
-Such base pair substitutions care called ‘Transitions’.
+Such base-pair substitutions are called ‘Transitions’.

 Base pair substitutions involving the substitution of a purine for pyrimidine and vice versa are called transversions.
 These are possible eight different transversions.